From Fact to Judgment: Investigating the Impact of Task Framing on LLM Conviction in Dialogue Systems: Introduction

 Building on this foundation, we further examine how a simple rebuttal pressure influences LLM conviction through a direct disagreement prompt~\citep{sharma2024towards, Fanous2025}, which is a follow-up prompt that challenges the model’s initial assessment illustrated in Figure~\ref{fig:push_fig}.
 This push simulates conversational dynamics in which a model faces disagreement from a user.
 By applying identical pressure to both the direct and conversational conditions, we quantify how CJT framing interacts with external pressure to shape model behavior.
 This dual manipulation of social framing and persuasive pressure provides a controlled yet realistic lens into the mechanisms underlying model steerability and social vulnerability.
 Together, these components constitute a framework for systematically diagnosing when and how LLM-judges waver in their convictions under conversational influence.

 {Our findings reveal a critical vulnerability.
 Across all the models, we find an average performance change of 9.24\% between direct factual query and CJT.
-Furthermore, we find that while some models like GPT-4o-mini and Mistral Small 3 exhibit highly sycophantic behavior---tendency to find a speaker correct rather than incorrect---some models like Llama-3.1-8B-Instruct become overly critical in the CJT setting.
-We also show that under conversational framing, models remain susceptible to persuasive pressure and struggle to uphold an initially correct judgment.} Our key contributions are: \begin{enumerate} \itemsep -0.5ex \item We define the \textbf{Conversational Judgment Task} and introduce a framework for measuring LLM conviction in the context of a minimal dialogue. \item {We demonstrate that conversational framing reveals undesirable behaviors in LLM-judges such as sycophancy, and over-critical assessment, and that models remain vulnerable to persuasive pressure.} \end{enumerate}
+Furthermore, we find that while some models like GPT-4o-mini and Mistral Small 3 exhibit highly sycophantic behavior (tendency to find a speaker correct rather than incorrect) some models like Llama-3.1-8B-Instruct become overly critical in the CJT setting.
+We also show that under conversational framing, models remain susceptible to persuasive pressure and struggle to uphold an initially correct judgment.}\\

+Our key contributions are: \begin{enumerate} \itemsep -0.5ex \item We define the \textbf{Conversational Judgment Task} and introduce a framework for measuring LLM conviction in the context of a minimal dialogue. \item {We demonstrate that conversational framing reveals undesirable behaviors in LLM-judges such as sycophancy, and over-critical assessment, and that models remain vulnerable to persuasive pressure.} \end{enumerate}